DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 - **component** is the name of the applicable component (chart, combobox, dataview, grid, list)
 - **method** is the method of DataCollection

-The methods of DataCollection are useful for (but not only):
+The methods of DataCollection are useful for:

 - Loading data
 - Sorting and filtering data